 People at a high risk of infection may also be given antibiotics as a precaution, known as antibiotic prophylaxis.

-Read more about when antibiotics are used and why they are not routinely used to treat infections.
+Read more about when antibiotics are used and why antibiotics are not routinely used to treat infections.

 Take antibiotics as directed on the packet or the patient information leaflet that comes with the medicine, or as instructed by your GP or pharmacist.